-Someone asked me how wood can be both coloured and transparent.
-It is possible if the staining is done with berries that are solutions based on soluble dyes.
-They dissolve in water or organic solvents and colour the wood grain in depth, without covering the design as with paints.
-It is the same as colouring cotton or wool yarn.
+Someone asked me how wood can be both colored and transparent.
+It's possible if the coloring is done with the berries that are solutions based on soluble dyes.
+They dissolve in water or organic solvents and color the wood fiber in depth, without covering the design, as in the case of paints.
+It is the same as coloring cotton or wool yarn.

 The background was also subject of an article in which I told you why it is necessary.
-The fact that the name is similar to the product used to protect the board from rusting before applying paint leads many to think of a coloured product.
+The fact that the name is similar to the product used to protect the board from rusting before applying paint leads many to think of a colored product.

-In summary, a clear finish cycle includes stain (only if we want the fibre to be coloured), clear primer and varnish.
-And an opaque finish, coloured primer and paint.
-The primer is dispensed with only if the varnish has good varnish and primer.
-There are such products, especially in the case of DIY products.
-In this case the primer coat is replaced by a varnish coat (apply 2-3 successive coats of varnish).
+All in all, a clear finish cycle consists of a clear finish (only if you want the fiber to be colored), clear primer and varnish.
+And an opaque finish, colored primer and paint.
+The primer is only dispensed with if the lacquer has the varnish and primer.
+There are such products, especially DIY ones.
+In this case the coat of primer is replaced by a coat of varnish (2-3 successive coats of varnish are applied).

 When and why to varnish over paint

-However, there are situations where it may be advisable to apply a coat of varnish on top of the paint.
+There are, however, situations where it may be advisable to apply a coat of varnish on top of the paint.
 This is generally done when there is a high risk of scratching the paint.
-Applying a coat of varnish on top, even if it does scratch, is less noticeable and the paint layer remains intact.
+By applying a coat of varnish on top, even if it does get scratched, it is less noticeable and the paint layer remains intact.

-• Good evening.
+Good evening.
 After reading the above lines more light came into my head.
 I understood the role of the bath, I was going to ask you about the role of the varnish after painting, got it.
 The only nebula remains the primer.
 I'll take a general example: if I have some planks that I want to make some polishes out of in my pantry, after me, I take a can of paint, paint them and that's it.
 In which situations do I use primer first?
 Isn't painting directly on the wood enough?
 Thank you very much for your articles.

-• Good evening.
+Good evening.

 It is also possible without primer.
 I've also written that, for DIY projects, you don't need to do it the factory way.
 Factory finishing is much more demanding, with more steps and products that increase the final quality of the film.
 Primer is a material that has better adhesion to wood, higher body (resin that remains on the wood after solvent evaporation), grinds better.
 For a film to look very good and be very pleasant to the touch it needs 2-3 intermediate sandings.
 This is made possible by applying primer.
 Basically, a coat of primer is applied over the bait, allowed to dry, then sanded, dusted and the next coat applied.
 If the primer were not thick enough there would be nothing left on the board and if it were not sanded smoothly, it would not give a very pleasant surface.
 After a smooth and beautiful surface has been achieved, the final coat of varnish is applied, which has superficial properties, does not scratch, is resistant to knocks, does not stain, has a pleasant feel, may or may not have a gloss, etc.